 After four years on an incredibly challenging project we get to see the Sea Dart aircraft for real.

-The original brief from client The Little Jet Company was to take the original 1950s US Navy Sea Dart seaborne prototype jet fighter and produce a reduced size flying replica of the aircraft.
+The original brief from client The Little Jet Company was to take the original 1950s US Navy Sea Dart seaborne prototype jet fighter and produce a reduced size UAV replica of the aircraft.